sbalk/dotfiles/README.md

 # 🏠 basnijholt's dotfiles

-A comprehensive, cross-platform dotfiles configuration for both macOS and Linux environments.
+A carefully designed cross-platform dotfiles configuration that powers my development environments across macOS and Linux systems.
-This repository provides a centralized, version-controlled configuration for shells, development tools, and system preferences.
+This repository represents years of refinement to create a consistent, modular, and reliable setup.

 I run this configuration on at least 10 machines, including `arm64` *macOS*, `x86_64` and `aarm64` versions of *Ubuntu*, *Debian*, *DietPi*, *Raspberry Pi OS*, and even on my *iPhone* via iSH which emulates `i386` Linux.